Stressed? Burnt out? Exhausted to the point of falling asleep on the throne mid-toilet break?

 You’re not alone!
 Being stretched thin is a rite of passage for teachers everywhere.

-If you’re a teacher who has been stressed out to the point of mental and physical exhaustion, quitting teaching mid-year (or even mid-day) may be something that has crossed your mind more than once.
-But before you grab your favorite mug and head out to the parking lot, there are a few things to consider.
+If you’re a teacher who has been stressed out to the point of mental and physical exhaustion, quitting teaching mid-year (or even mid-day) might be something that has crossed your mind more than once.
+But before you grab your favorite mug and smash the eject button, there are a few things to consider.

 In this post, we’re talking about the ins and outs of what you need to do before quitting teaching mid-year.
 I do need to make one caveat, however.

 Waiting to quit until your teaching contract ends could be a more ideal situation.
 Allowing your contract to end naturally will save you a lot of hassle and make it easier for your students, team, and administration to adjust.

 If you think you can, you could even consider riding out the school year by “quiet quitting” your teaching job.
 It’s a much lower maintenance way to phase out of the teaching profession.
 None of this is to convince you NOT to quit.
 I’m simply playing devil’s advocate and suggesting that sometimes taking the path of least resistance and finding a more optimal time to quit (while taking a few potshots at the school system on the way out) might actually suit you better.